1993 reviews of the British honours system: Civil honours

 Major decided that the honours system should allow for more candidates from the voluntary sector and be more diverse.
 He considered that minorities were under-represented on the honours lists, which were drawn up by government departments.
 Major hoped to rebalance them by introducing direct nomination by members of the public.

 Under the old system numbers of awards were determined every five years.
-Major brought forwards the next review to summer 1993 and requested that it consider increasing awards for the voluntary sector and the general public and adjust the proportion of awards made to civil servants, diplomats and military personnel to reflect their changed role and size in recent years.
+Major brought forward the next review to summer 1993 and requested that it consider increasing awards for the voluntary sector and the general public and adjust the proportion of awards made to civil servants, diplomats and military personnel to reflect their changed role and size in recent years.
 Major intended that the majority of appointments now made should be as members of the Order of the British Empire.

 Effects and later changes

 The first effects of the reform were made in time for the 1993 Birthday Honours.
-Major's reforms successfully increased the number and proportion of candidates from community, voluntary and local services who now form a majority of appointments to the Order of the British Empire.
+Major's reforms successfully increased the number and proportion of candidates from community, voluntary and local services who, by 2000, formed a majority of appointments to the Order of the British Empire.
 The nomination system implemented by Major remains the basis for the modern system, a mix of nominations made by government departments, public bodies and the general public.
+Historian Tobias Harper, writing in 2020, considered Major's reforms the most significant change to the honours system since the 1920s.

 The withdrawal of the BEM was criticised by some deputy lieutenants as disenfranchising part of the community, who might not be eligible for higher honours.
 Nominations for the civilian medal were resumed by prime minister David Cameron in 2011, though the rank distinction for military awards was not re-introduced and military awards of the BEM were not resumed.